-Use Printing Services online forms to request business cards, copying, or printing services.
+Use Printing Services online forms to request business cards, copying, lab manual printing, or other printing services.

 - Printing Services available to on-site classes only